iowa-city-game-dev/cybert/README.md

 #### Production mode

 To run the project in production mode, run the command `docker compose -f docker-compose-prod.yml up --build` from the project root.
 This will build the `production` stage of the Dockerfile and then run the resulting image inside a container (as specified in `docker-compose-prod.yml`).

+### Environment variables

+CyBert reads in environment-specific configurations and secrets via environment variables.
+In development environments, the environment variables are set using a [`.env` file](https://docs.docker.com/compose/environment-variables/env-file/).
+In production, they are set using [Fly.io secrets](https://fly.io/docs/reference/secrets/).

+The following environment variables are used by CyBert:

+- `BOT_TOKEN`: The token associated with the bot account, which CyBert uses to log in to Discord.
+See [the "Creating a Discord bot account and connecting it to a Discord server" section](#creating-a-discord-bot-account-and-connecting-it-to-a-discord-server) above for instructions on how to create a bot account).
+The bot account's token can be found under "Token" on the settings page for the bot account.
+- `GOOGLE_API_KEY`: An API key on [Google Cloud Platform](https://cloud.google.com/gcp) associated with the Google Calendar API.
+This is used by CyBert for reading events from a Google Calendar.
+- `GOOGLE_CALENDAR_ID`: The ID of a public Google Calendar.
+This tells CyBert which Google Calendar to read events from.

 ### Version control